zacwong2151/tp/docs/DeveloperGuide.md

       Use case resumes from step 3.

 * 2b.
 Invalid event id.
-    * 2b1. iVolunteer requests for the correct command with valid event id.
+    * 2b1. iVolunteer requests for the correct command with valid event index.
     * 2b2.
 User enters correct command.
       Steps 2b1-2b2 are repeated until the data entered is correct.